 Al Bocchicchio was appointed Director of the Atlanta Regional Office (RO) on April 13, 2008.
-Mr. Bocchicchio is responsible for administering benefits and services to the estimated 773,000 Veterans, Servicemembers, their families and survivors living in Georgia.
-The Atlanta RO administers approximately $1.4 billion in annual federal benefits, is one of four regional GI Bill processing centers in the country, and is one of eight VA regional loan centers.
+Prior to this appointment, Mr. Bocchicchio served as the Executive Management Officer in the Office of Field Operations (OFO).
+In his current position, Mr. Bocchicchio is responsible for administering benefits and services to the estimated 773,000 Veterans, Servicemembers, their families and survivors living in Georgia.
+The Atlanta RO administers approximately $1.4 billion in annual federal benefits.
+These benefits include compensation, vocational rehabilitation and employment, and loan guaranty.
+The Atlanta RO is also one eight VA Regional Loan Centers within VA.

 Ms. Britt graduated from East Carolina University in 2001 with a Bachelor of Science degree in Management Information Systems.

+Angela Seelhammer was appointed to this position in March 2008.
+Her key responsibility is administering the Post-9/11 GI Bill and Veterans Retraining Assistance programs.
+In early 2008, she helped train VBA participants in the Presidential Management Fellows program.
+In 2004, she served as a mentor in the Leadership Enhancement and Development (LEAD) program.
+Prior to that, in 2002, she was Assistant Education Officer.
 Ms. Seelhammer began her VA career in 1990 as a Veterans Claims Examiner (VCE) in the Education Division at the Atlanta Regional Processing Office, where she has spent most of her career.
 She has served as coach and in a variety of other positions.

 Ms. Seelhammer holds a Master in Public Administration from Georgia State University.

 Amy Thompson has served in this position since February 2009 and, previously the Assistant VR&E Officer. .